-Invitation to Tender for the Sub-synchronous oscillation protection for Type-4 WTGs project for the Carbon Trust's OWA Programme
+Invitation to Tender for the Is 90°C Still the Magic Number project for the Carbon Trust's OWA Programme

-You are invited to submit a tender for the Sub-synchronous oscillation protection for Type-4 WTGs project (the "SSOP project" or "Project") which is part of the Offshore Wind Accelerator (OWA) programme.
-The key objective of the Project is to understand the detection of sub-synchronous oscillations and sub-synchronous resonance phenomena for wind farms with Type-4 wind turbine generators.
+You are invited to submit a Tender for the Is 90°C Still the Magic Number project (the "Magic90 project" or "Project") which is part of the Offshore Wind Accelerator (OWA) programme.
+The key objective of the project is to understand XLPE cable performance beyond normal temperature limits.